 The following is a portion of the MACCRAY Student Discipline Policy.
-For full details, please see Policy 506 https://www.maccray.k12.mn.us/page/4239 STUDENT RIGHTS All students have the right to an education and the right to learn.
+For full details, please see the District website: Policy 506 STUDENT RIGHTS All students have the right to an education and the right to learn.

 STUDENT RESPONSIBILITIES

 All students have the responsibility: